-During FY2019, the NC reviewed a matrix of the composition and skills of the existing Board, and considered whether to improve diversity in certain areas.
+The NC reviewed a matrix of the composition and skills of the Board for FY2020, and considered whether to improve diversity in certain areas.

 Principle 3: Chairman and Chief Executive Officer

 There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.